Master of Social Work (MSW)

 - Central Pennsylvania (Bloomsburg University)

-Our MSW program pairs traditional classroom courses with hands-on field placements to provide you with the knowledge, values, and skills necessary to assist diverse populations of people.
+Our MSW program pairs traditional classroom courses with hands-on field placements to provide you with the knowledge and skills necessary to assist diverse populations of people.
 Students are placed in a variety of social service agencies throughout Pennsylvania, New York, and New Jersey.

-A faculty member will help you select field placements that interest you.
-If you work full-time, you can complete your field work in the evenings or on weekends.
+We will assist you in selecting an appropriate and convenient field placement.
 If you work at a social service agency, you may be able to complete your field work there.

 Dual Degree Programs